 Entropy (physics) - Text by M. Alan Kazlev A measure of a system's degree of randomness or disorder; a measure of the capacity of a system to undergo spontaneous change; the transition from a more complex and unstable to a less complex and more stable state.

 Extropia - Text by M. Alan Kazlev Interlinked Information to First Federation age evolving communities embodying extropian values.
 Included both virtual cultural communities and actual communities in several orbital free zones.
-Belt habitat of Extropist sect, Interplanetary Age to Nanotech Age.
+Belt habitat of Extropist sect, Interplanetary Age to Solsys Golden Age.

 Extropian - Text by Anders Sandberg based on the term in his Transhumanist Terminology One who affirms the values and attitudes codified and expressed in the Extropian Principles.